hacss/hacss.github.io/src/configuration-guide.md

 # Configuration Guide

-While Hacss is bundled with a default configuration that makes it useful for smaller projects and prototyping, most projects will require a custom configuration to support such use cases as:

-* Custom breakpoints or other media queries
-* Custom properties
-* Variables

-This guide explains how to define a custom configuration as well as the structure of a configuration module.
+This guide explains how to configure Hacss to support variables and at-scopes (media queries).

-## Defining a Custom Configuration
+## Configuration Module

 Both the [CLI](cli-guide.md) and the [Webpack integration](webpack-guide.md) will look for a `hacss.config.js` file in the working directory (i.e. the